duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 utilization = requests_in_system / how_many_workers
 for example = 115 req/s X 147ms response / 45 workers = 37%

-Use 3 WEB_CONCURRENCY workers and 3-5 MAX_THREADS (not more since each thread
+Use 3 WEB_CONCURRENCY workers and 3-5 RAILS_MAX_THREADS (not more since each thread
 need connection to database, and use some on memory). https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server#workers suggests 2-4 workers `sleep` also do not lock GIL (so all threads are working).